 Cure Medical is actively involved in financially supporting community programs and medical research that benefits people who have paralysis or urinary retention.
 We call it the Cure Commitment!

-Our commitment to the community we serve compels Cure Medical to donate 10% of our net income to fund medical research worldwide in pursuit of a cure for paralysis.
+Our commitment to the community we serve compels Cure Medical to support medical research worldwide in pursuit of a cure for paralysis.
 Learn more here.

 Cure representative Matt Anderson will be helping out at the Mark Neagli Charity Golf Tournament to benefit the United Spinal Association of Houston this Saturday, July 29, 2017 at the Jersey Meadow Golf Course.
 We hope to see you there too!